 Modifications in the project altering the approved objectives, outputs or results always need the approval of the JMC, as well as signature of an Addendum to the Subsidy Contract.
-Such modifications/changes are possible only in "force majeure" circumstances (written in the Subsidy Contract).
+Such modifications/changes are possible only in "force majeure" circumstances or in case of existence of objective circumstances, which make it impossible to achieve the project's objectives, results or outputs.